hiteshjoshi1/commands/docker/docker.md

 # See Running container
 docker container ps

-# See runnig and stopped containers
+# See running and stopped containers
 docker container ps -a

 # Remove all containers